SerenityOS/serenity/Documentation/BareMetalInstallation.md

 You can force capable multiboot bootloaders to boot Serenity into high resolution mode by editing **Kernel/Arch/i386/Boot/boot.S** and adding **| MULTIBOOT_VIDEO_MODE** to the end of the **multiboot_flags** before building Serenity.

-Setting a boot argument of `boot_mode=no-fbdev` will force the kernel to not initialize any framebuffer devices, hence allowing the system to boot into console-only mode as `SystemServer` will detect this condition and will not initialize `WindowServer`.
+Setting a boot argument of `fbdev=off` will force the kernel to not initialize any framebuffer devices, hence allowing the system to boot into console-only mode as `SystemServer` will detect this condition and will not initialize `WindowServer`.